Gulfs

 Gulf of Penas Facts: Chile’s Rain-Swept Marine Gateway

-Photo Stormy Seas
+Photo Stormy seas

 The Gulf of Penas is a geographical feature located in southern Chile, situated between the Taitao Peninsula and the mainland.
 This inlet connects the Pacific Ocean to the Moraleda Channel, serving as an important maritime route.
 The gulf is characterized by its narrow width and considerable depth, with a coastline marked by rugged terrain and steep cliffs.